viviRbi/vyNote/readme.md

 # Web Services
 HTTP
-## What is a “web service”?
-What’s the advantage of distributing software as a web service?
+## What is a Â“web serviceÂ”?
+WhatÂ’s the advantage of distributing software as a web service?
 - Web service is a standardized medium to propagate communication between the client and server applications on the World Wide Web

-## What’s the difference between REST and SOAP services?
+## WhatÂ’s the difference between REST and SOAP services?
 REST | SOAP
 ---- | ----
 Representational State Transfer | Simple Object Access Protocol